When barking & poop lead to mayhem & murder

 Establishing legal opportunities for dogs to run off-leash emerged as one of the hottest of all dog-related causes during the latter half of the 1990s, and remains a high-profile issue today.

-The drive to open off-leash running opportunities for dogs met intensive resistance from other users of public space, including non-petkeeping senior citizens, who can easily suffer bone fractures and permanent disability from bumping or pushing by an exuberant dog; parents’ associations concerned about fecal contamination of playgrounds; nature lovers concerned about the harm dogs do in chasing birds and squirrels, and by digging up vegetation; sports enthusiasts who object to softball diamonds and soccer fields going to the dogs; and taxpayers groups, who are aware that allowing dogs to run loose on public property can carry a high liability risk.
+The drive to open off-leash running opportunities for dogs initially met intensive resistance from other users of public space, including non-petkeeping senior citizens, who can easily suffer bone fractures and permanent disability from bumping or pushing by an exuberant dog; parents’ associations concerned about fecal contamination of playgrounds; nature lovers concerned about the harm dogs do in chasing birds and squirrels, and by digging up vegetation; beach-goers who prefer not to be surfing in dog poop; sports enthusiasts who object to softball diamonds and soccer fields going to the dogs; and taxpayers groups, who are aware that allowing dogs to run loose on public property can carry a high liability risk.

-Some attempts have been made to operate private for-profit athletic clubs for dogs and their people, but most have not been economically successful.
+Attempts have been made to operate private for-profit athletic clubs for dogs and their people, but most have not been economically successful.
 A few humane societies have also tried to offer workout space to dogs, partly as a fundraising activity.
-These projects have succeeded to the extent that the organizations had land and volunteer staff available.
-The longevity of humane society-managed off-leash facilities tends to be short, however, because usually a humane society has land available only if the land has been acquired by purchase or bequest for some other purpose, such as building a new shelter.
-The off-leash facility typically operates only until construction is ready to start.
+These projects tend to succeed to the extent that the organizations have land and volunteer staff available to supervise the use of the exercise areas.

 In Cleveland, bite cases and vicious dog complaints accounted for 20% of the calls to animal control in 2001: 2.4 complaints per 1,000 Cleveland residents.
 This was in the mid-normal range for major U.S. cities, which was from about 1.5 up to 4.5.

-Since then, the rate of dog bite complaints has risen to 6.2 per 1,000 humans.
+Since then, the rate of dog bite complaints nationally has risen to 6.2 per 1,000 humans.

 Most animal control agencies respond to routine “loose dog” or “stray cat” complaints as workload allows, but actual public safety threats take priority.